help-me-mom/ng-mocks/README.md

 [![coverage status](https://img.shields.io/coveralls/github/ike18t/ng-mocks/master)](https://coveralls.io/github/ike18t/ng-mocks?branch=master)
 [![language grade](https://img.shields.io/lgtm/grade/javascript/g/ike18t/ng-mocks)](https://lgtm.com/projects/g/ike18t/ng-mocks/context:javascript)

-# ng-mocks - ease of creating mock declarations out of annoying dependencies in Angular unit tests
+# Create mock components and more out of annoying dependencies in Angular tests

-`ng-mocks` is a library for testing Angular 5+ applications which provides helper functions for **creating mock components**, directives, pipes, modules and services.
+`ng-mocks` is a library which provides helper functions for **creating mock components**, directives, pipes, modules and services for easy testing of Angular 5+ applications.
 Whether you need a **mock child component**, or any other annoying dependency, `ng-mocks` has a tool to turn this declaration into its mock copy, keeping its interface as it is, but suppressing its implementation.

 The current version of the library has been tested and can be used with: